U.S. funds not bailing on China yet amid free-fall in stocks

-(This July 9 item, corrects definition of A shares in paragraph 17; corrects paragraph 21 to delete erroneous reference to insurance company stocks.)
+((This July 9 story has been corrected to delete erroneous reference to insurance company stocks in paragraph 21) )

 By David Randall and Timothy Mclaughlin